Renewable fuel backers try to change EPA's mind at hearing

 Refiners have said this so-called "blend wall," if left in place, would force them to export more fuel or produce less gasoline, leading to shortages and higher prices at the pump.

-The use of a higher, 15 percent ethanol blend, known as E-15, is a big part of the debate.
+The use of a higher, 15 percent ethanol blend, known as E-15, is another part of the debate.
 The EPA has declared E-15 safe for cars, SUVs and light trucks built from 2001 forward, now the majority of the U.S. fleet.
-But refiners say the blend risks damage to car engines, as well as chainsaws, boats and other equipment.
+Refiners say the blend risks damage to car engines, as well as chainsaws, boats and other equipment.
+E-15 is in limited use in the United States.

+An influential automotive group warned that auto manufacturers' warranties could be invalidated by the use of E-15.
+"It will likely take another decade before the bulk of the (vehicle) fleet will be able to use, be E-15 compatible, as approved by manufacturers," said Avery Ash, director of federal relations for the American Automobile Association.

 The hearing room was peppered with people wearing blue T-shirts that read "Save my Engine."
 Energy Citizens, a group funded by the American Petroleum Institute (API), handed out the shirts to supporters and held a rally to highlight their opposition to ethanol.